FNF Week 10: Brother Martin grinds out 24-6 win over St. Aug

-NEW ORLEANS, La.
-(WGNO) — Tonight at Tad Gormley Stadium, a Catholic League matchup between the St. Aug Purple Knights and Brother Martin Crusaders in the final week of the regular season.
+NEW ORLEANS (WGNO) — Tonight at Tad Gormley Stadium, a Catholic League matchup between the St. Aug Purple Knights and Brother Martin Crusaders in the final week of the regular season.

 The Crusaders defeated the Purple Knights, 24-6.